actum/frontend-checklist/README.md

 * PSD - ensure that the file is compatible with Photoshop or [Avocode](https://avocode.com/)
 * One file for each breakpoint (device)

-### Forms
+### 1.5.
+Forms

-* Avoid styling of the form elements (checkbox, radio, select) on mobile (touch) devices.
+* Avoid styling of the following elements: `checkbox`, `radio`, `select` on mobile (touch) devices.
 The native implementation is the best for the user experience.
+* Provide validation states (valid/invalid states, error message placement)

 #### Example